-This course is a graduate level introduction to counseling theories with an emphasis on the major models within the field.
-Specifically, theoretical foundations, client and counselor dimensions, techniques and the active ingredients of change will be explored in each model.
-Further an emphasis of this class is on the application of how theories are applied in various counseling settings and populations.
+This graduate level introduction to counseling theories course will have an emphasis on the major models within the field.
+Specifically, theoretical foundations, client and counselor dimensions, techniques and the active ingredients of change will be explored in each model overviewed.
+A further course emphasis is on the application across a range of various counseling settings, presenting concerns, and populations.
 Subsequently, we will frequently engage in exercises to practice the application of the key concepts from each theory to case material and then discuss the strengths and weaknesses of each approach.

 The class format will be brief lectures, discussions, experiential exercises, presentations, videos, and analysis of case material.
-The primary goals of the class are for students to become familiar with the primary assumptions, goals, and structure of each theory.
-As students in the class have different specializations, an emphasis will be placed on applying theory to the population and settings of greatest interest to students.
-In addition, students should make significant progress in their ability to conceptualize client issues from a variety of theoretical perspectives, as well as actively discuss their own theoretical orientation.
+Videos created by students will also be a primary focus of the class.
+Students will become familiar with the primary assumptions, goals, and structure of each theory.
+As students in the class have different specializations and interests, an emphasis will be placed on applying theory to the population and settings of greatest interest to students.
 A further goal will be to discuss cultural limitations and personal reactions to each theory described in class.